yujiyokoo/mega-present/doc/compile.md

 # How to compile?

-To make mruby/c sample programs, just `make` in top directory. `Makefile` generates mruby/c VM library `libmruby.a` and mruby/c executables.
+To make mruby/c sample programs, just `make` in top directory. `Makefile` generates mruby/c VM library `libmrubyc.a` and mruby/c executables.

-## libmruby.c
+## libmrubyc.a

-`libmruby.c` is generated in `/src` directory.
+`libmrubyc.a` is generated in `/src` directory.

 ## mruby/c executables